learn-co-students/javascript-intro-to-mocha-cb-000/README.md

 ### Debugging with the browser

-eou can also use `test/index-test.html` to use the browser-based debugger while running the tests. (**NOTE**: We'll need to have our console open for the debugger's break points to be triggered.)
+We can also use `index.html` to use the browser-based debugger while running the tests. (**NOTE**: We'll need to have our console open for the debugger's break points to be triggered.)
 We'll still need to submit tests with `learn`, but this way we can get instant feedback.

-For example, when we open `test/index-html`, we'll see
+For example, when we open `index.html`, we'll see — well, nothing at first.
+Open up the console (`command` + `shift` + `j` in macOS), and type `mocha.run()`.
+You will use this command to run tests in any lab that supports them in this file.
+Now you should see something like:

 ![all tests](https://curriculum-content.s3.amazonaws.com/skills-based-js/intro_to_mocha/intro_to_mocha_all_tests.png)